 - Set the thermostat or temperature control and verify the setting with an accurate thermometer.

 - Set the defrost timer to the manufacturer's specifications or the customer's specifications.
 Test operation of the timer as well and ensure that it not only keeps time but switches properly.
 Then set the timer to the correct time of day.
 If requested, provide the customer with the defrost schedule.
 Verify that any defrost heaters draw proper amperage and record.

 - Many cases and freezers have mullion heaters to prevent frost and condensation on doors and frames.
 Check these for proper amperage and record.

 Now we can sit down, fill out the customer's paperwork and submit that to them.

 Before leaving the job site, it should go without saying that we need to clean up any debris left behind.
-I also like to present the customer with their case manuals, give them a quick run through of the equipment and answer any questions they have.
-Be sure to leave a business card because even though we’ve been diligent in starting and commissioning this equipment, they may have problems or just questions down the road.
+I also like to present the customer with their case manuals, give them a quick run-through of the equipment, and answer any questions.
+Be sure to leave a business card because even though we've been diligent in starting and commissioning this equipment, they may have problems or just questions down the road.